Last updated on 2026-01-30

 Program Overview

 Centennial College's Electrical Engineering Technology program provides students with a solid foundation in various electricity applications across multiple industry sectors.
 This program emphasizes a practical approach to learning, allowing students to apply theoretical knowledge through in-class lessons and hands-on labs.
-Students will engage in real-life applications and simulated workplace assignments, enhancing their skills in designing, adapting, analyzing, troubleshooting, commissioning, and installing electrical systems.
-Graduates will be well-prepared to ensure safety and compliance with relevant codes and standard practices, making them valuable assets in industries such as energy, telecommunications, and construction.
+Students will engage in simulated workplace assignments, enhancing their skills and preparing them for real-world challenges.
+Upon completion of this advanced college diploma, graduates will be equipped to design, adapt, analyze, troubleshoot, commission, and install electrical systems, ensuring compliance with safety standards and relevant codes.
+Graduates can pursue careers in diverse fields such as energy, telecommunications, and intelligent building systems.

 Program Structure

-The Electrical Engineering Technology program is structured over a period of three years, consisting of six semesters.
+The Electrical Engineering Technology program spans a duration of 3 years and consists of 6 semesters.
 The program is delivered in a hybrid format, combining both in-person and online learning experiences.
-Students have the option to participate in a co-op program, which allows them to gain practical work experience while studying.
-This co-op option includes three consecutive work terms, providing students with valuable industry contacts and hands-on experience in their field.
-The program is designed to meet the requirements for Level 1 and Level 2 in-school Electrician apprenticeship training, ensuring that students receive a comprehensive education that aligns with industry standards.
+Students have the option to participate in a co-op program, which allows them to gain valuable hands-on experience through three consecutive work terms in the field.
+This co-op option not only enhances classroom learning but also helps students build professional networks for their future careers.

 Featured Experiences